Condenser Tube Cleaning

 Upon completion of the tube cleaning, “After” photographs of the waterbox, tube bundle and internal tube will be collected to record the effectiveness of the cleaning.
 Individual photographs and summaries can be immediately provided to plant personnel either by flash drive or e-mail directly from the work site.
 At the conclusion of the condenser services, all of this data will be compiled into one comprehensive report and then delivered to the customer.

-A state of the art boroscope is used to collect the internal “before” and “after” photographs of the condenser tubes.
+A state of the art boroscope is used to collect the internal “before” and “after” photographs of the condenser tube.
 The boroscope is capable of capturing still photographs or recording video as the inspection probe is passed down the length of the condenser tubes.

 These photographs identify the condition of the buildup prior to the cleaning and then help determine the effectiveness of the cleaning.